joepm21/PassFindGhost/README.md

 ✅ Clear application state after use
 ✅ Keep the application updated

-Risk Mitigation

-❌ No plain text credential storage
-❌ No network transmission of data
-❌ No automatic file saving
-❌ No persistent memory caching

 ⚠️ Disclaimer
 This tool is intended for legitimate security research, penetration testing, and authorized auditing purposes only.
 Users are responsible for complying with all applicable laws and regulations.